tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 - Thank the EMTs for taking care of our trashy brethren.

 - Coat/clothes check is usually a bitch.
 Lines are long.
 Plan accordingly.
-We usually plan hoe-optional ensembles that are not dependent on checking shorts and not bringing jackets.
+We usually plan hoe-optional ensembles that are not dependent on checking shorts – and we don’t bring jackets.

-- “I’ve been looking all night for you!”
-No. Stop it.
-Don’t spend a party looking around for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
+- Don’t spend a party or the fair looking for acquaintances or waiting for that one guy that you saw on the apps or that dickhead you know from Instagram.
 You are where you are.
 Be there.

 - Don’t grab piercings without asking first.

 - Know your hanky/armband code.
 Left side, top.
 Right side, bottom.
 Both sides, vers.
 Color chart (history).
-But remember sometimes red is just a sartorial choice.
+But remember sometimes yellow is just a sartorial choice.

-- Fuck your fan clacking and don’t bring parasols to parties.
+- Fuck your fan clacking and don’t bring parasols to parties (it fucks up event photos).

 - Get tickets early.
 In SF, we buy first tier tickets early.
 Months early.
 If you have tickets you’re not using, announce they are for sale on the respective event or producer’s Facebook page.
 If you’re looking for tickets, same thing.
 If you pay at the door, you’ll pay out the ass.
 Watch out for scalpers online.

-- If you are sober, be sure you know which Whatever Anonymous meetups are happening at all times so you can stay on the straight and narrow while being bent in every other way.
+- If you are sober, be sure you know which Whatever Anonymous meetups are happening at all times so you can stay on the straight and narrow while being bent over.

 - Save this GIF to your phone to drop in group threads when someone’s being a needy/dramatic twat: